 All of these flowers are started from seed.
 Some come back on their own.
 In about a month or so, I will start harvesting the seeds for next year and put them in small containers.
 But, I will have to wait until they dry off well enough first.

-I repotted my poinsettia from Christmas so I can bring it in around October so it will turn red for Christmas this year.
-Be sure to keep it pinched back until October so it will nice a bushy.
+I repotted my poinsettia from Christmas so I can bring it in the house around October so it will turn red for Christmas this year.
+Be sure to keep it pinched back until October so it will nice a bushy and not get leggy.
 One of the perks of living in Central Florida is you can keep plants like poinsettias from year to year.

 Get your hands dirty,